 And that bowled me over!!!!

-I had never thought that a cricket match would help me see life so clearly.
-And it became so easy and interesting to teach my son these basic life lessons.
+I had never thought a cricket match would help me see life so clearly.
+Teaching my son these basic life lessons became easy and interesting.

 So, today, I am drafting this blog to help you see life from a new perspective.
 It’s a fresh and fun reading to brighten up your lowly lockdown day!!!